Coronavirus-related loans, grants and finance for businesses

 On the 30 June 2020 the Government announced that more firms could now benefit from the Future Fund.
 In particular, companies which have participated in accelerator programmes are now eligible for scheme - see here.

-The Future Fund will close to applications on 30 November 2020.
+The Future Fund is due to close to applications on 31 January 2021.

 Targeted support for innovative small and medium-sized businesses via Innovate UK